Meteorite fall: Largest

 While most confirmed falls involve masses between less than one kg to several kg, some reach 100 kg or more.
 A few have fragments that total even more than one metric ton.
 The six largest falls are listed below and five (except the 2013 Chelyabinsk meteorite) occurred during the 20th century.
-Presumably, events of such magnitude may happen a few times per century but, especially if it occurred in remote areas, may have gone unreported.
+Presumably, events of such magnitude may happen a few times per century (often in remote areas) and have typically gone unreported.

-For comparison, the largest finds are the 60-ton Hoba meteorite, a 30.8-ton fragment (Gancedo) and a 28.8-ton fragment (El Chaco) of the Campo del Cielo, and a 30.9-ton fragment (Ahnighito) of the Cape York meteorite.
+For comparison, the largest finds (not corresponding to an observed fall) are the 60-ton Hoba meteorite, a 30.8-ton fragment (Gancedo) and a 28.8-ton fragment (El Chaco) of the Campo del Cielo, and a 30.9-ton fragment (Ahnighito) of the Cape York meteorite.

 Recent

 As of 31 August 2021, there have been 90 found since 2010.

 Others

 On 18 August 1907 multiple newspapers reported that a meteor fall had occurred in Amaganzett, Long Island.

-These have all been found between 1610–2010 and arranged alphabetically (mostly).
+These have all been found between 1610 and 2010 and arranged alphabetically (mostly).